Beware of unmarked spoilers!

 - Spiderlings have only 1 HP and don't do much damage but can hatch into large numbers if the mother Spider isn't dealth with.
 They can still destroy buildings and tend to scatter all over the map, which means killing them can take precious time away from handling more dangerous enemies.
 Something similar can be said for the 1 HP blobs fired by blobbers, which can take out all adjacent squares and potentially end a run in one fell swoop if not destroyed.

-- Palette Swap: Alpha Vek are purple; Vek Leaders are pink.
+- Palette Swap: Alpha Vek are purple; Vek Leaders are pink; and the Volatile Vek from some missions is yellow.
 A.C.I.D variants are green, and each flavor of Psion's nodules are a different color.

 - Projectile Webbing: Several breeds of Vek spray their targets with immobilizing webs at close range, including creatures whose normal-sized counterparts do not produce silk at all, like Vek scorpions and the mantis-like leapers.
 Vek spiders, meanwhile, launch blobs of webbing across the map, which not only hatch into spiderlings after one round, but also web up all adjacent enemies until they do.